OneRedDime/timecard/README.rst

 CSV Format
 ==========
-The expected format for the entires is very simple.
+The expected format for the entries is very simple.
 Each line has a date, hourly range, and description like so.

 ::